 Naturally, this is a much simpler conversion flow and, therefore, a bit more aggressive.
 But it’s far from the most aggressive PIN Submit strategy.

 The most aggressive is known as Mobile Station International Subscriber Directory Number or MSISDN.

-MSISDN is a payment flow that places a charge on a user’s cellular bill with no more confirmation than a button click or a page visit on his mobile phone.
+MSISDN is a payment flow that places a charge on a user’s cellular bill with no more confirmation than a button click or even just a page visit on his mobile phone.

 Naturally, this is extremely aggressive and prone to abuse.
-For this reason, regulation makes this payment structure untenable in a lot of Western countries.
+For this reason, regulations make this payment structure untenable in a lot of Western countries.